-TED is a seven year National Lottery Community Fund Project as part of their Ageing Better Programme which is working with individuals, groups, organisations and local businesses across the district to reduce social isolation and loneliness for those over 50.
-36.4% of the population in East Lindsey are aged over 60 and 80% are living in rural locations.
+TED (Talk, Eat Drink) is a seven-year National Lottery Community Fund project, forming part of their Ageing Better Programme.
+It works with individuals, groups and businesses in East Lindsey to reduce social isolation and loneliness in those over 50.

-We help to organise self-sustaining Friendship Groups, conduct Age-friendly Business Awards and work with a variety of Delivery Partners to reach a wider community.
+We help organise self-sustaining Friendship Groups and conduct Age-friendly Business Awards.
+We also work with several partners to reach a wider community.

 Age-friendly Futures champions the over 50s, supporting people to learn new skills, build confidence and play a vital role in their community.

 Age-Friendly Futures Lincoln works directly with the over 50s in Lincoln, supporting them back into work through CV preparation, interview techniques, confidence building and other job search-related skills.